The Obvious Guide to Driving Excellence

 Jolles House

-There is a crack in everything and that’s how the future gets in.
-Located within the mainly residential area of Bromley-By-Bow in Hackney, East London, Jolles House is a historical building named after Sir John Jolles; a city of London merchant and a member of the Worshipful Company of Drapers, who was Sheriff of London from 1605 to 1606 and elected Lord Mayor of the City in 1615.
-As part of an ambitious redevelopment programme by Poplar Harca and Pollard Thomas Edwards architects, the estate will now become an ambitious landmark building providing 70 new residential units within two buildings for young professionals interested in culture and East London’s famously vibrant community.
-Ahead of its launch, Marlon Tate created a new place narrative, brand identity, a tile-based environmental graphic system and launch campaign for the redeveloped Estate.
+Nestled in Bromley-By-Bow, Hackney, Jolles House is a historic building named after Sir John Jolles — City of London merchant, member of the Worshipful Company of Drapers, Sheriff of London (1605–1606), and Lord Mayor in 1615.
+Once a quiet landmark, it is now being reimagined through an ambitious redevelopment by Poplar Harca and Pollard Thomas Edwards architects, transforming it into a cultural and residential beacon with 70 new homes for young professionals and families drawn to culture and East London’s famously vibrant community.
+Ahead of its launch, Marlon Tate was tasked to develop a new place narrative, brand identity, environmental graphics, and launch campaign for the housing project.

-Our strategy was informed by the City of London itself, highlighting the fact that in this globally celebrated capital, past, present and future coexist in the most extraordinary ways.
-Inspired by heritage, local vernacular, British typography and specificity of place, our brand identity, wayfinding and marketing campaign for the landmark building echoes London’s past and present by drawing upon the disrupted aesthetic of old and new layers of torn up posters.
-That’s probably how the future gets in anyway.
+Our strategy was inspired by the City of London itself, where past, present, and future coexist in extraordinary ways.
+Drawing on heritage, local vernacular, British typography, and the specificity of place, the brand identity, wayfinding, and marketing campaign reflect London’s layered history.
+The resulting brand identity and visual language, constructed entirely by screenprinted tiles, references the disrupted aesthetic of old and new layers of torn posters — an approach that mirrors the city’s rhythm and, perhaps, illustrates exactly how the future gets in.

 Ilior coliving